 Launch Complex 16

 Explore the abandoned Space Launch Complex 16 at the Cape Canaveral Air Force Station in Florida with this 360-degree panoramic virtual tour of the abandoned aerospace property.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 About the launch complex 16